Quantum cohomology and toric minimal model programs: Introduction

-\begin{remark} \begin{enumerate} \item {\rm (History)} Many earlier cases of this theorem were known.
+\begin{remark} \begin{enumerate} \item Many earlier cases of this theorem were known.
 Batyrev \cite{bat:qcr} proved a similar presentation in the case of convex toric manifolds, that is, in the case that the deformations of any stable map are un-obstructed.
 In the semi-Fano case (that is, $ c_1(X \qu G)$ is non-negative on any curve class) a presentation was given by Givental \cite{giv:tmp}.
 For non-weak-Fano toric manifolds, Iritani \cite[5.11]{iritani:conv} gave an isomorphism with the Batyrev ring, see also Brown \cite{brown:gw}.
 From the symplectic point of view a presentation for the quantum cohomology of toric manifolds was given in Fukaya et al \cite{fooo:tms}, using results of McDuff-Tolman \cite{mct:top} on the Seidel representation.
 The latter approach uses open-closed Gromov-Witten invariants to define a potential counting holomorphic disks whose leading order terms are the potential above.
-The quantum Stanley-Reisner relations were proved for toric orbifolds in Woodward \cite{qkirwan}, and, we understand, in unpublished work by Chung-Ciocan-Fontanine-Kim and Coates, Corti, Iritani, and Tseng.
+The quantum Stanley-Reisner relations were proved by Coates, Corti, Iritani, and Tseng \cite[Theorem 5.13]{coates:hodge}, see also Woodward \cite{qkirwan1,qkirwan2,qkirwan3}, in papers that appeared after the first version of this manuscript.
 That these relations generate the ideal was expected for some time, see Iritani \cite{iri:integral}.
 Thus the main content of this paper is that these relations suffice.
-After the first version of this paper appeared, a quantization of the Borisov-Chen-Smith presentation of the orbifold cohomology was given in Tseng-Wang \cite{tw:orb}.
-Note that the latter is {\em not} a presentation in terms of divisor classes; for example, for weighted projective spaces the typical number of generators is much larger than one, while the Batyrev ring has a single generator. \item {\rm (Necessity of the Novikov field)} For the result above to hold the quantum cohomology must be defined over the Novikov {\em field}, or at least, that a suitable rational power of the formal parameter $q$ has been inverted: over a polynomial ring such as $\C[q]$, one does not obtain an surjection because certain elements in twisted sectors are not contained in the image for $q = 0$.
+A quantization of the Borisov-Chen-Smith presentation of the orbifold cohomology \cite{bcs:tdms} was given in Tseng-Wang \cite{tw:orb}.
+The latter is {\em not} a presentation in terms of divisor classes; for example, for weighted projective spaces the typical number of generators is much larger than one, while the Batyrev ring has a single generator. \item For the result above to hold the quantum cohomology must be defined over the Novikov {\em field}, or at least, that a suitable rational power of the formal parameter $q$ has been inverted: over a polynomial ring such as $\C[q]$, one does not obtain an surjection because certain elements in twisted sectors are not contained in the image for $q = 0$.
 Thus one sees a Batyrev presentation of the quantum cohomology only for non-zero $q$.
 The necessity of corrections to Batyrev's original conjecture, which involved the divisor classes as generators, was noted in Cox-Katz \cite[Example 11.2.5.2]{ck:ms} for the second Hirzebruch surface and Spielberg \cite{sp:gw} for a toric three-fold.
 The fact that the change of coordinates restores the original presentation was noted in Guest \cite{guest:dmod} for semi-Fano toric varieties, and Iritani \cite[Section 5]{iritani:conv}, for not-necessarily-Fano toric varieties in general, after passing to a formal completion.
-See Iritani \cite[Example 5.5]{iritani:conv} and Gonzalez-Iritani \cite[Example 3.5]{gon:seidel} for examples in the toric manifold case. \item {\rm (Projectivity?)} Note that Danilov's results \cite{danilov:toric} do not require projectivity of the coarse moduli space.
+See Iritani \cite[Example 5.5]{iritani:conv} and Gonz\'alez-Iritani \cite[Example 3.5]{gon:seidel} for examples in the toric manifold case. \item Note that Danilov's results \cite{danilov:toric} do not require projectivity of the coarse moduli space.
 It seems possible that quantum cohomology might also be defined for non-projective toric varieties.
 Namely certain convergence conditions would remove the necessity of working over a Novikov ring, and one might have a theorem similar to \ref{main0}, but we lack any results in this direction. \end{enumerate} \end{remark}